Unaffordable lending

 Putting things right

-If we think your lender did something wrong or treated you unfairly we’ll ask them to put things right.
 The exact details of how we’ll ask your lender to put things right will depend on the nature of your complaint, and how you lost out.
-But typically we’ll tell your lender to:
+The following examples give an idea of our approach:

 Where a loan was repaid

-- refund any interest and charges you paid (if you did) adding 8% simple interest; and
+- refund any interest and charges you paid (if you did) adding 8% simple interest and

 - remove any adverse information recorded on your credit file.